Nissemanen/frukt/README.md

+# Introduction
+Frukt is a dynamically typed programming language inspired mainly from Lua, GdScript and Typescript.

 # Features
 ## Comments
 There are two different ways to make comments. either single-line comments with a single hashtag like in python, or a comment block using two separate `#--`